mlabuda2/nf-tower-docs/docs/enterprise/configuration/overview.md

 ## Tower and Redis Databases

-Configuration values for interacting with your database and redis instances.
+Configuration values that control Tower's interaction with database and Redis instances.

 As of Tower version 22.3, we officially support Redis version 6.
 Follow your cloud provider specifications to upgrade your instance.